JYC333/obsidian-attachment-name-formatting/README.md

 The attachmentFormat are image, audio, video and pdf.
 IndexNumber is ascending number from 1 based on the attchmentFormat.

+### New in 1.4.1
+- Add some console outputs for debug.
+- Add rescan command for manual rescan.

 ### New Features in 1.4.0
 - Add copy attachment path option when right-click on the attachment link.
 - Provide two options, absolute path and relative path (according to the vault path), default with relative path.